qulle/angular-logger-service/README.md

-# angular-logger-service
+# Angular Logger Service

+## About

-Service for simple and central logging both to the console and remote location
+Service for simple and central logging both to the console and remote location.